Siberian Notebook

 April 16: “Beginning.”

-In longer texts, sadness and nostalgia for home are evident.
-1949.
-In December, the woman writes: “Holiday days pass in housework.
+“Holiday days pass in housework.
 In the homeland, they celebrate them differently.
 Last year, bright candles sparkled on our Christmas tree at home.
 This year there are none, and God knows what we’ll do next year.”

-More detailed descriptions for individual days are found at the end of the notebook.
-For example: “Outside, a terrible blizzard.
+“Outside, a terrible blizzard.
 Today I washed laundry.
-Also have to go for firewood, as there’s only enough for a day.
+I also have to go for firewood, as there’s only enough for a day.
 On February 26, I sold father’s glasses for potatoes.
-Feb.
-23. Valda was vaccinated for smallpox.”
+On February 23 Valda was vaccinated for smallpox.”

-1950.
-March 25, 1950: “Today marks one year since we left our homeland.
+“Today marks one year since we left our homeland.
 Outside, there’s still deep snow and a blizzard, although the sun warms more than in winter, and we think spring will be here soon too.
 To mark the day we left our native home, I will write a letter to my homeland.”

 Santa Šustere,

-Former History Specialist at Ogre History and Art Museum
+former History Specialist at Ogre History and Art Museum